mhwlng/msfs-server/README.md

 **EARLY PROTOTYPE, UNDER DEVELOPMENT**

-Web server, **using blazor and net7**, that connects via simconnect to MSFS 2020 and serves a web page that shows a moving map.
+Web server, **using blazor and net7**, that connects via simconnect to MSFS 2020 and serves a web page that shows a moving map and instruments.

 The port number of the web server is defined in appsettings.json (default = 5002)